 Patch Fabrics specialise in patchwork, so they mostly have cotton prints that they sell by the half-metre - but for very affordable prices.
 Even if you don’t want to do patchwork, their cheerful prints make lovely children’s clothes, cushions, tablecloths or add sweet little touches to skirts and blouses.
 Or try some simple sewing projects for fat quarters, from skirts to making your own bias tape.

 The Fabric Godmother has a wonderful choice of fabrics that you can search by fabric type, colour or design (different prints or motifs), very practical if you are looking for something specific.
 One nice little plus is a constantly changing collection of designer fabrics – that’s right, mill ends from the fabrics used by designers such as Prada and Burberry could be under the needle of your sewing machine.
-So if you’re trying to recreate a specific dress or suit in your sewing class, you might just get lucky enough to find the actual fabric for affordable prices!
+So if you’re trying to recreate a specific dress or suit in your sewing classes, you might just get lucky enough to find the actual fabric for affordable prices!
 Find your sewing tutor across the UK with Superprof.
 Sewing classes London wide, as well as every other city.